nprapps/app-template/README.md

 About this template
 -------------------

 This template provides a a project skeleton suitable for any project that is to be served entirely as flat files.
-Facilities are provided for rendering html from data, compiling LESS into CSS, deploying to S3, etc. (It actually supports deploying to servers too, but that's less well-tested.)
+Facilities are provided for rendering html from data, compiling LESS into CSS, deploying to S3, installing cron jobs on servers, copy-editing via Google Spreadsheets and a whole raft of other stuff.

+**Please note:** This project is not intended to be a generic solution.
+We strongly encourage those who love the app-template to use it as a basis for their own project template.
+We have no plans to remove NPR-specific code from this project.

 Assumptions
 -----------